PICKLERICK2005/M7000_RE/README.md

 | `notes/` | Open questions and working notes |

 Raw device dumps, private photographs, credentials, session data, and unique device identifiers are excluded from version control.

-## Safety and responsible use

-Work on embedded hardware can permanently damage a device.
-Confirm voltage levels before connecting an active interface, preserve and hash original data, retain recovery copies, and prefer read-only observation before modification.

-Do not publish serial numbers, IMEI/IMSI/ICCID values, MAC addresses, default credentials, session tokens, or other unique identifiers.
-Use this material only on hardware you own or are authorized to examine, and comply with applicable laws and network rules.

 ## Project status